scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 they like.
 For instance, because a person loves bacon-lettuce-and-tomato sandwiches, the recommender system could guess that he would enjoy a club sandwich, which is mostly the same sandwich, with turkey.
 Likewise, people tend to like things that similar people like.
-When a friend entered design school, he saw that just about every other design student owned a Macintoshi computer - which was no surprise, as she already a lifetime Mac User.
+When a friend entered design school, he saw that just about every other design student owned a Macintosh computer - which was no surprise, as she already a lifetime Mac User.
 Recommendation is all about predicting these patterns of taste, and using them to discover new and desirable things a person didn't know about.

 Recommendation engines have been implemented in programming languages such as C/C++, Java among others and made publicly available.
 One of the most popular implementations is the open-source recommendation library Taste, which was included in the Mahout framework project in 2008 [Taste]_ .
-Mahout is a well-known machine learning toolkit written in Java for building scalable apache licensed machine libraries [Mahout]_ .
+Mahout is a well-known machine learning toolkit written in Java for building scalable machine libraries [Mahout]_ .
 It is specially a great resource for developers who are willing to take a step into recommendation and machine learning technologies.
 Taste has enabled systematic comparisons between standard developed recommendation methods, leading to an increased visibility, and supporting their broad adoption in the community of machine learning, information filtering and industry.
 There